Through Metizoft Enviro's HazMat Survey / Inspection we’ll

 and the IMO MEPC.269(68)

-All our MZ HazMat Inspections are performed by our dedicate team of DNV GL Approved HazMat Experts.
-Our experts work very closely with the crew on board and the Classification societies, ensuring that the shipowner not only complies with the regulation but also has an accurate overview on Hazardous materials on board.
+All our MZ HazMat Inspections are carried out by our dedicate team of DNV GL Approved HazMat Experts.
+Our experts work very closely with the ship's crew and the Classification societies, ensuring that the shipowner not only complies with the regulation but also has an accurate overview of hazardous materials on-board.

 Besides complying to the EU SRR and/or IMO MEPC.269(68), we also see an increasing number of shipowners engaging Metizoft to perform the HazMat surveys / inspections for their vessels prior to scrapping.
 This demonstrates their effort towards a safer and greener way of scrapping a vessel.

 When should you do the IHM?

 Now!
 Avoid bottlenecks and fire-fighting situations!
 Be ready for the regulations!